TryKickoff/statix/statix/src/templates/includes/md/example-markdown-chunk.md

-This is a very brief guide detailing how to use Markdown in your assemble project

----

 ### Including Markdown in your template files

 If you would like to use Markdown in your static template files, there are a number of ways to do so.